hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 and our society?
 Just see — the people of East Bengal eat much fish, meat, and turtle, and they are much healthier than those of this part of Bengal.
-Even the rich men of East Bengal have not yet taken to Loochis or Châpâtis at night, and they do not suffer from acidity and dyspepsia like us.
+Even the rich men of East Bengal have not yet taken to Loochis or Chāpātis at night, and they do not suffer from acidity and dyspepsia like us.
 I have heard that in the villages of East Bengal the people have not the slightest idea of what dyspepsia means!